-Wheat and cereal prices rose 56 percent and almost 30 percent, respectively, from a year ago, while vegetable oils are up 45 percent, according to FAO.
-Fertilizer prices in low- and middle-income nations increased 128 percent, according to the World Bank.
+Wheat and cereal prices rose 56% and almost 30%, respectively, from a year ago, while vegetable oils are up 45%, FAO says.
+Fertilizer prices in low- and middle-income nations increased 128%, according to the World Bank.
 That puts inflationary pressure on economies everywhere, with high food and energy prices hitting poor people hardest.

 Vaccine patent waivers

 Trade diplomats will attempt to build on growing support for temporarily waiving vaccine patent protections so developing countries can produce generic versions of COVID-19 vaccines.
-Okonjo-Iweala and World Health Organization Director-General Tedros Adhanom Ghebreyesus support suspending intellectual property protections to speed up global vaccination campaigns that could more quickly end the coronavirus pandemic.
+Okonjo-Iweala and the World Health Organization's director-general, Tedros Adhanom Ghebreyesus, support suspending intellectual property protections to speed up global vaccination campaigns that could more quickly end the coronavirus pandemic.

-WTO has been deadlocked over a proposed annual waiver of parts of the 1995 TRIPS Agreement, a major intellectual property agreement that covers copyright and related rights for music and broadcasting; trademarks and geography, patents, industrial designs and circuit layouts; and commercial trade secrets and test data.
+WTO is deadlocked over a proposed annual waiver of parts of the 1995 TRIPS Agreement, a major intellectual property agreement that covers copyright and related rights for music and broadcasting; trademarks and geography, patents, industrial designs and circuit layouts; and commercial trade secrets and test data.

-An initial proposal by India and South Africa called for WTO to authorize a waiver from any fines or sanctions so any nation or company could produce a vaccine if it has the recipe and ingredients.
-The proposal would not have mandated the public disclosure of patented technologies, however, and it also included a potential means for compensation.
+An initial proposal by India and South Africa called for WTO to authorize a waiver from fines or sanctions so any nation or company could produce a vaccine if it has the recipe and ingredients.
+The proposal would not have mandated public disclosure of patented technologies, however, and it included the potential for compensation.

-More than 100 nations expressed support for the proposal, but still consensus is needed.
+More than 100 nations expressed support for the proposal, but consensus is needed.
 The strongest opposition came from nations with pharmaceutical and biotech headquarters.
-The United States at first opposed the waiver, but has now come out in support of it.
+The United States at first opposed the waiver, but now supports it.
 Opposition remains from within nations such as Britain, Germany and Switzerland.

-A new version of the draft proposal, based on a compromise between the European Union, India, South Africa and the U.S., would limit the waiver to certain patent rights on COVID-19-related vaccines, treatments and diagnostics, and impose tighter restrictions on developing countries that could take advantage of it.
-The idea behind an IP waiver is to eliminate some of the barriers developing nations face in doing research and development and in gaining access to more affordable and timely coronavirus vaccines and treatments.
+A new version of the draft proposal, based on a compromise between the European Union, India, South Africa and the U.S., would limit the waiver to certain patent rights on COVID-19-related vaccines, treatments and diagnostics, and would impose tighter restrictions on developing countries that could take advantage of it.
+The idea behind an IP waiver is to eliminate barriers that developing nations face in doing research and development and in gaining access to more affordable and timely coronavirus vaccines and treatments.

 Okonjo-Iweala said trade diplomats must "complete the work that will allow the WTO to have a holistic response to this pandemic and future ones" by agreeing to a legally binding agreement on the TRIPS waiver and a companion "trade and health declaration" to reduce trade barriers for essential medicines and active pharmaceutical ingredients they contain.